 12. Beets: Beets, with their vibrant red hue, are a nutritional powerhouse.
 They are rich in nitrates, compounds known for their vasodilatory properties, which means they can relax and widen blood vessels.
 This relaxation of blood vessels may lead to improved blood flow and reduced blood pressure.
 The body converts nitrates into nitric oxide, a crucial molecule regulating blood pressure.
 Beet supplements, often available in the form of capsules or powdered extracts, offer a convenient way to incorporate the benefits of beets into your daily routine.

-13. Cayenne Pepper: Cayenne pepper, scientifically known as Capsicum annuum, contains capsaicin, a bioactive compound responsible for its spicy kick.
+13. Cayenne Pepper and Capsaicin: Cayenne pepper, scientifically known as Capsicum annuum, contains capsaicin, a bioactive compound responsible for its spicy kick.
 Capsaicin has been researched for its potential benefits in supporting cardiovascular health by expanding blood vessels and enhancing blood circulation.
 To incorporate cayenne pepper into your daily routine, start with a small amount, such as 1/4 teaspoon, and gradually increase it up to 1 teaspoon per day.
 Consult with a holistic healthcare provider specializing in natural remedies for the correct dose for your case to ensure safe and effective utilization.

 14. Lemon-Infused Water: Consuming lemon-infused water may help reduce hypertension.
 The citric acid in lemon has the potential to relax blood vessels, facilitate improved blood flow, and contribute to lower blood pressure levels.